faisalmemon/ios-crash-dump-analysis-book/README.md

 The software configuration management plan (SCM plan) is very simple.
 - All development is done on the master branch.
-- When a version of the book is published a numbered release branch is made, e.g. `release/1.0`
+- Feature work is done on a branch.
+- Notable versions of the software are tracked by [Release History](./release/releaseHistory.md)

 ## Authoring Methodology